ocaml-community/yojson/README.md

   decisions
 * [`atd`](https://github.com/ahrefs/atd), generates mapping code from `.atd` specification files and can be used in multiple languages
+* [`jsonm`](https://erratique.ch/software/jsonm) is an alternate JSON parser that parses JSON into a stream of items, so the complete data structure does not have to be in memory.

 Help wanted
 -----------